Desmond Bane NBA Playoffs Player Props: Grizzlies vs. Lakers

 Desmond Bane Insights vs. the Lakers

-- This season, Desmond Bane has made 7.8 shots per game, which accounts for 12.6% of his team's total makes.
+- This season, he's put up 12.4% of the Grizzlies' attempted field goals, as he's averaging 16.2 per contest.

-- He's made 2.9 threes per game, or 16.9% of his team's makes from beyond the arc this season.
+- He's taken 7.0 threes per game, or 14.5% of his team's shots from beyond the arc this season.

-- Bane's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Grizzlies average 104.1 per game, sixth-highest among NBA teams.

-- Allowing 44.9 rebounds per game, the Lakers are the 25th-ranked squad in the league.
+- The Lakers are the 25th-ranked squad in the NBA, allowing 44.9 rebounds per game.

-- The Lakers concede 25.7 assists per contest, 15th-ranked in the NBA.
+- In terms of assists, the Lakers are 15th in the NBA, conceding 25.7 per contest.

 Desmond Bane vs. the Lakers